CosmicBridge/server/README.md

 ### How it works:
 * Create a new multisig wallet that will be used as the master address.
 * Advertise the master address for users to contribute bitcoin to.
-* Users can "credit" other users by invoking app transaction methods which will adjust the participant's balance on the app `state.balance` dictionary.
+* Users can "credit" other users by invoking app transaction methods which will adjust the participant's balance on the app `state.balances` dictionary.
 * Users can withdraw their balance at any time, at which point the app will optimize required payment settlements in order to pay out the user.

 ### Setup: